simon-jaeger/sae-php-advanced/README.md

 - hashing
 - lifecycle hooks
 - authentication
+- middleware
-- T: implement the missing endpoints
+- T: add endpoints to update and delete the user
-- T: add more secure validation rules to the password
+- T: add more validation rules to the password
 - ........................................
-- relationships (users have chirps)
+- relationships
+- tweets (1:n)
+- likes (n:m)
 - seeding
-- T: seed a rich example scenario of users and tweets.
+- T: seed a rich example scenario of users, tweets and likes.
+- T: use a deleted lifecycle hook to clean up the user's relationships
 - ........................................
 - sorting
 - filtering